Michael Jackson Memorial Service

 Michael Jackson had debts when he passed away, but the King of Pop is still raking in millions today.
 His debt is cleared.
 In the last six years, he earned a cool £653m.
 According to Forbes, Michael Jackson is at the top of the Deceased Famous Figures list.
 But not everyone thinks her is dead.
 There is a movement in America that believes he is alive and living secretly somewhere.

-Fill in the form above and send it off to get FREE funeral cover quotes
+Fill in the form above and send it off to get your own funeral cover quotes

 All info was correct at time of publishing